9ae/ace/world/README.md

 She cares a lot about protecting Sici.
 She is power hungry, but kind. **She does not believe in being a bystander, she will go out of the way to protect strangers.
 That is how she and Zaki first met.**

 If Ace leads the org, and Yule becomes the highest general of the Church, who leads the gov? … Chelsea… will she live to hide her relationship with Helga?
 Or will Helga be hiding it from the rest of the org?

+gov ~ corrupted by greed, ruled by an privleged class. church ~ use disenfranchised people to gain power